-Vintage Rail Car Tours – September 23-24, 2017
+Vintage Rail Car Tours

-Guided Tours Inside Mid-Continent Railway Museum’s Finest Restorations
+Explore the Interiors of Mid-Continent Railway Museum’s Finest Restorations

-Guided Tour Cost
+Vintage Rail Car Tour Cost

-Adult = TBA; Children (ages 3-12) = TBA
+Adult = $15; Children (ages 3-15) = $9

-Visitors choosing to not take the guided tours can still enjoy the free, self-guided tour through museum, including the Coach Shed; however, self-guided tours do not allow access to wooden car interiors.
+Visitors choosing to not take the Vintage Rail Car Tours can still enjoy the free, self-guided tour through the museum that is available every day Mid-Continent is open; however, the free self-guided tours do not allow access to car interiors.

 Wisconsin Fish Commission #2, or Badger #2, commonly referred to as the “Fish Car,” represents Mid-Continent Railway Museum’s most ambitious car restoration to date.
 Built in 1913 for the purpose of restocking Wisconsin’s rivers, streams and lakes with fish from hatcheries, it is the only remaining original fish car in the nation and Mid-Continent Railway Museum’s very first acquisition.

 In 2008 the Badger #2 underwent a $950,000 restoration to return it to its 1913 configuration and appearance.
 The car’s transformation became the subject of an episode of the television show Ultimate Restorations. (you can buy the DVD in our online store).
 More information about Badger #2.

 Copper Range Railroad #25